thejamesdempsey/Code-Style-Guidelines/Project Organization/README.md

-# General CSS Guidelines
+# General CSS Guidelines Proposal

 ---

 Now that we will be working on large, long running projects with multiple developers, it is essential that we all work in a unified way in order to:

-* Write maintainable code
+* Write maintainable stylesheets
 * Keep code transparent and readable
-* Keep  scalable
+* Keep stylesheets scalable

 ## Table of Contents